📝 Inventory management & stock control · ⏱️ 2 min read

 ⚠️ Note:

 NEVER multiply by the trim loss percentage.
 You divide by the yield.
-This is the most common mistake in cost price calculation.
+This mistake alone can destroy your margins.

 Typical trim loss by product category

-Use these percentages as a guideline for your calculations:
+Use these percentages as starting points for your calculations:

 • Fish (whole to fillet): 40-55%